Ryanair: Employment relations

-Employment conditions
+Conditions

-Ryanair faced criticism for allegedly forcing pilots to pay tens of thousands of euros for training, then establish limited companies in Ireland to have the pilots work for Ryanair through an agency, as well as forcing ground staff in Spain to open bank accounts in Gibraltar in which to receive their wages.
+Ryanair faced criticism for allegedly forcing pilots to pay tens of thousands of Euros for training, then establishing limited companies in Ireland to have the pilots work for Ryanair through an agency, as well as forcing ground staff in Spain to open bank accounts in Gibraltar to receive their wages.

 In May 2014, Ryanair's office in Marseille was raided by French police investigating complaints that the company was failing to follow French employment law.
 Ryanair protested about the raid.

 In May 2015, the Mayor of Copenhagen announced a boycott of Ryanair.
 This came in the wake of protests from Danish unions regarding employment conditions.
 After a court trial confirmed the unions' right to strike, Ryanair moved its bases out of Denmark.

 On 10 August 2018, pilots of Ryanair in Germany, Sweden, Ireland, Belgium and the Netherlands walked out for 24 hours, leaving 400 flights cancelled.
 It is considered to be one of the biggest strikes over pay issues.

 On 26 September 2018, Ryanair was forced to cancel 150 flights scheduled for that day, accounting for roughly 6% of its total flights, due to strikes in Spain, Belgium, the Netherlands, Portugal, Italy, and Germany.
 The British Civil Aviation Authority (CAA) urged the company to compensate the 2,400 affected passengers under EU Regulation 261, but Ryanair stated that it would refuse to accept any claims for compensation.
 In December 2018, the Civil Aviation Authority announced that it would be taking legal action against Ryanair over its refusal to compensate thousands of UK-based customers.
 In April 2021, the High Court rejected Ryanair's claim that it was exempt from awarding compensation because the disruption was due to "extraordinary circumstances".
 The ruling was upheld by the Court of Appeal in February 2022, though Ryanair may still appeal to the Supreme Court.